 Much of our work is socially and politically engaged and asks questions about issues which impact us all, giving a voice to unheard stories – told not only by our performers – but by the audience themselves.

 The Lab Collective is committed to developing a shared interactive performance practice, running workshops to improve skills of Interactive performers and Theatre Makers.
 These workshops run regularly at our new home, The Fly Pit, Stanley Halls as well as a variety of immersive spaces.

-As well as her work with The Lab Collective Natalie works regularly within the Outdoor Arts Sector, and has previously been General Manager for Outdoor Arts UK, and has worked with immersive companies such as Specifiq, Dank Parish and Emergency Exit Arts.
+As well as her work with The Lab Collective Natalie works regularly within the Outdoor Arts Sector, and has previously been General Manager for Outdoor Arts UK, has delivered training worked with companies such as Specifiq (Zurich UOA MA programme), Dank Parish and Emergency Exit Arts.

 Neil Connolly is a graduate of the Rose Bruford Acting (BA Hons).
 He has appeared on the West end, The London Fringe and has toured the UK as well as internationally.